Command line interfaces

 pyproject.toml

-file add the following lines.
-You will need to alter the paths to match your project.what do you think the
+file, add the following lines, adjusting the paths to match your project structure:what do you think the

 train = "my_project.train:main"

-The line tells Python that we want to create an executable script called
+The line instructs Python to create an executable script named

 train